 In Cassetown, Geologue Bay, Iris and her extended family — her ex-husband and his wife and their new baby; her son and her best friend’s daughter — gather on a midwinter long weekend, to pack up the family holiday house now that it has been sold.
 They are together for one last time, one last weekend, one last party.
-As the house is stripped bare, their secrets — and the complex, messy nature of family relationships — will be revealed.

-It’s about the faultlines that run under the surface, and it’s about uncertainty — the unsettling notion that the earth might shift, literally or metaphorically, at any moment.
+It’s about the faultlines that run under the surface, and it’s about anxiety and uncertainty — the unsettling notion that the earth might shift, literally or metaphorically, at any moment.
 It’s a contemporary novel that plays with time and with ways of telling stories.
 It finds poetry and beauty in science, and pattern and magic in landscape.

 [The Hope Fault] echoes the thoughtfulness of Jessie Cole’s Deeper Water, with its literary reflection on the geography of family, and the way domestic life can be invaded and divided.

-… a large part of what makes her work so compelling … [is] the graft of a story well told.
 Farr uses space, time and sensual experience to pull off some impressive extreme craft sport in this book; the result is a compassionate and affecting novel that explores the play between our internal and external lives.

 — Pip Adam in The Pantograph Punch

-… Tracy Farr’s quietly brilliant second novel … is an accomplished, immersive, moving book.
+Tracy Farr’s quietly brilliant second novel … is an accomplished, immersive, moving book.
 Highly recommended.

 — Catherine Robertson in NZ Listener

-- The Hope Fault is published by Fremantle Press (in Australia, New Zealand) on 1 March 2017 (in print and all e-book formats), ISBN 9781925164404 (paperback)
+- The Hope Fault is published in print (Australia, New Zealand) by Fremantle Press (2017), ISBN 9781925164404 (paperback).

-- Download a sample chapter, book club notes, or media kit from Fremantle Press
+- Download a sample chapter, book club notes, or media kit from Fremantle Press.